 Although change addresses play a key role in improving privacy, wallet developers can implement this feature in a number of ways.
 Four strategies are currently in use, each with its own implications for privacy and security.

 - Single-Address Wallets use a single address to receive both payments and change.
 Additional addresses may added when a receiving address is manually added, or a private key is imported.
-Examples include Blockchain.info and MultiBit.
+An example is the now-unsupported MultiBit Classic.

 - Random Address Pool Wallets use a fixed-size pool of randomly-generated addresses.
 Change is sent to the next available empty address, causing the creation of a new empty address to take its place.
-The best-known example is Bitcoin-Qt.
+The best-known example was Bitcoin-Qt, until its key-handling functionality was upgraded.

 - Deterministic Address Pool Wallets contain a practically infinite pool of deterministically-generated addresses.
 A subset of this pool contains addresses reserved for receiving change.
 Examples include Electrum and Armory.